 According to the Oxford dictionary, the definition of cultural appropriation is: the unacknowledged or inappropriate adoption of the customs, practices, ideas, etc. of one people or society by members of another and typically more dominant people or society.

+A person may intend to express appreciation for a culture they are borrowing from, but unfortunately risk reinforcing hurtful stereotypes, misrepresenting and alienating those belonging to it.
 Everyone deserves to have a good time at BM, so let’s be good to one another other, K?
 Here’s an impactful blog post that covers it better than I could.

 Interesting fact: Burning Man is held on Paiute (Native American) land.
 All the more reason to be respectful in our expression…